a-schaefers/luarocks-love2d-lsp-emacs-dev-env/README.md

 exec "$HOME/repos/lua-language-server/bin/lua-language-server" "$@"
 ```

-Restart emacs now from a new terminal, now finally the dev environment PATH is going to set up the we need.
+Completely close both Emacs and the terminal.
+Restart emacs now from a new terminal, but don't forget to `luver use 5.1.5` in in the terminal before.
+Haha.

-- Clone this repo
+- clone this repo

 ```
 git clone https://github.com/a-schaefers/luarocks-love2d-lsp-emacs-dev-env.git